 Still, it’s very important you to understand what probability is and how it’s usually tested on the GRE.
-This way, you’ll be able to solve for the right answer, and as a result raising your chance of achieving a high Quant score on the GRE.
+This way, you’ll be able to solve for the right answer, and as a result, raising your chance of achieving a high Quant score on the GRE.

-So what exactly is probability?
-Well, in math, probability is a way to describe uncertainty and the possible outcomes of an experiment using numbers.
+So what exactly is a probability?
+Well, in math, the probability is a way to describe uncertainty and the possible outcomes of an experiment using numbers.
 These numbers indicate the prospect of a certain event or group of events occurring and can be written as fractions, integers, or decimals.

-Probability questions on the GRE can take on a variety of formats, such as numeric entry, multiple choice, and Quantitative Comparison.
+Probability questions on the GRE can take on a variety of formats, such as numeric entry, multiple-choice, and Quantitative Comparison.
 Whether a question calls for fractions or decimals is usually clarified by the question or answer choices.
 So, a probability question discussing probabilities in fractions will probably ask for an answer in fractions.
 Answer choices, if supplied, are typically written either all in fractions or all in decimals.